Screen Shot 2020-04-23 at 1.54.41 PM.png

 FAQ

-So, if I can’t speak about the past or future, what *can* I speak about then?
+If I can’t speak about the past / future, what *can* I speak about?

 You can talk about: